 As a reminder: nbackup.exe lives in the bin subdir of your Firebird folder.
-Typical locations are e.g. C:\ Program Files\Firebird\Firebird_2_0\bin (Windows) or /opt/firebird/bin (Linux).
+Typical locations are e.g. C:\Program Files\Firebird\Firebird\2\0\bin (Windows) or /opt/firebird/bin (Linux).
 There's no GUI; you launch it from the command prompt or call it from within a batch file or application.

-Locking the database and backing up yourself
+5.1.
+Locking the database and making the backup yourself